CAFAudit/audit-service/caf-audit-management-service-configuration/configuration-tar/marathon-properties.md

 #### marathon-uris-root
 - The root folder that contains all files available for Marathon to copy into containers.

+####service-config-location
+- The folder within 'marathon-uris-root' that the configuration files for the service reside e.g. If the folder on disk was '/vagrant/config', 'marathon-uris-root' would be '/vagrant' and 'service-config-location' would be 'config'.
+This should be the config output folder set for Marathon-loader.

 #### docker-login-config
 - Following the steps [here](https://mesosphere.github.io/marathon/docs/native-docker-private-registry.html) this property specifies the path to the tar containing your docker login configuration file.
 This is required for each container to be able to pull their image down from Artifactory. **Note this value must be replaced.**